Dawn-India/Z-Mirror/README.md

 ## Bittorrent Seed

-- Add `d:ratio:time` perfix along with leech or mirror cmd.
+- Add `d:ratio:time` prefix along with leech or mirror cmd.
-- Using `d` perfix alone will lead to use global options for aria2c or qbittorrent.
+- Using `d` prefix alone will lead to use global options for aria2c or qbittorrent.

 ### Qbittorrent